 Introduction

 At the 14th JCTVC meeting transform-skip was extended to all transform block sizes.
 In the current text specification, scaling lists have to be used for the entire picture.
-When used, they are applied to both, transform and transform-skip blocks.
+When used, they are applied to both transform and transform-skip blocks.
 This is counterintuitive since the coefficients in a transform are arranged according to its frequency content and the coefficients in a transform-skipped block are arranged according to the spatial position.

 It is desirable to have the flexibility to turn off the use of scaling matrices for transform-skip blocks.
 However, this was not included in HEVC because it was considered that switching scaling list at each transform block would be too complex.